-As pointed out in the introduction, the result using the standard linear split of the metric appears to have the problem of singularities in the cosmological constant due to poles in propagators of different modes involved in the metric fluctuations.
+As pointed out in the introduction, the result using the standard linear split of the metric suffers from the problem of singularities in the cosmological constant due to poles in propagators of different modes involved in the metric fluctuations.
 We would like to check if we can avoid the problem in the exponential parametrization and extract physical information by comparing the results with those using the linear split.
 We will see that there is a pole even for the exponential parametrization in the presence of scalar fields.
-Such a pole is considered to signal the presence of a phase transition, and should be studied beyond polynomial truncation [8].